peterhinch/micropython-nano-gui/README.md

 A lightweight and minimal MicroPython GUI library for display drivers based on the `FrameBuffer` class.
-Various display technologies are supported, including small color and monochrome OLED's and color TFT's.
+Various display technologies are supported, including small color and monochrome OLED's, color TFT's, ePaper and Sharp units.
 The GUI is cross-platform.

 These images, most from OLED displays, fail to reproduce the quality of these displays.
 OLEDs are visually impressive displays with bright colors, wide